 Master theses are set to conclude students' preparation and are aimed at deepening the analysis of a topic students can decide, within the scope of the Master program.

 The research work, supervised by one or more professors of the Master, can be theoretical or empirical: students have to demonstrate to be able to use proper concepts, theories, methodologies and tools and to have analysis, synthesis and editorial skills.

 The goal of the Master is to train professionals who, based on the acquired knowledge about the characteristics of the media, can fulfill the project, coordination, and control tasks of production and distribution processes within publishing, broadcasting, audiovisual and electronic companies.

 Our students also gain specific skills when it comes to the major contextual factors of the media sector, including that cultural, political-economic and specific knowledge of public service media.
-In order to let students familiarise with the professional world, the Master offers internships at companies who operate in the media sector.
+In order to let students familiarise themselves with the professional world, the Master offers internships at companies that operate in the media sector.

 Candidates with a Bachelor's degree from a University of Applied sciences may be admitted with an additional requirement of 30-60 ECTS to be earned:

 - By attending in person, during the Master’s studies, a selection of our Bachelor’s courses and taking the exams during the regular sessions.
 The credits have to be earned before the end of the third semester.
 The courses are to be defined by the Master’s academic director.